qconner/spark-example-rdd/README.md

 I started to use Spark 3.x with Hadoop 3.x but sbt-assembly wouldn't create a proper runnable jar.
 I'll likely revisit in the future.

   - **JRE 1.8**: Important!
-Java 1.8 is required for running sbt or the application jar.
+Java 1.8 is required for running sbt or the application jar, even if just building the container.
   - **Apache Spark 2.4.5**: Distributed analytics and data movement tool for Scala.
   - **Hadoop 2.7.7**:  Seems to work with Spark and have less merging than 3.x for the assembly.